Railway Mutton Curry Recipe

 Cook The Mutton

-Rinse 2 pounds (1 kg) of bone-in goat mutton (cut into 1 and ยฝ inch pieces) and add it to a pressure cooker.
+Step 1: Rinse 1 kg of bone-in goat mutton (cut into 1 and ยฝ-inch pieces) or 500 g of boneless mutton cubes, then add them to a pressure cooker.

-Add 2 cups of water and 2 teaspoon salt and stir gently.
+Step 2: Add 2 cups of water and 2 teaspoon of salt, then stir gently.

 Mutton, salt and water added to a pressure cooker.